 Clubs often result from social customs and sometimes customs come from clubs.
 One custom was to send a child of one family to be reared in another family.
 This was done to bind the clans together.
 The Tartan is another binding symbol.
 The Tarton plaid represented the family by which it is claimed.
 The Tartan was chosen for the name of the school newspaper.

 Organizations at Eastern Hills, like the clans of Scotland, provide many benefits to everyone.
-The French and Spanish clubs give students a better understanding of other countries and their people by teaching the customs of those countries.
 Clubs and organizations give students a chance to display their skills in different fields: band, chess, journalism, art, music, military and academic fields.

-The Grey Dragoons of Scotland have been known for their fighting spirit, and so were the Highlandernettes (the Pep Club, and the forerunner of the Lassie Dance Team) at the the footballs games and other sporting events.
-Clubs and their customs help to bind the Eastern Hills Clan.
+The Grey Dragoons of Scotland have been known for their fighting spirit, and so were the Highlandernettes (the Pep Club, and the forerunner of the Lassie Dance Team) at the footballs games and other sporting events.
+Clubs and their customs help to bind the Eastern Hills students together.
+Clubs do come and go as the years pass, and what once was a club of interest in the 1960s may not be as relevant for today's students and staff.
+Today's clubs include such things as Junior Optimist International (JOI), band, choir, yearbook, and more.